 5.3.2 Compiler selection and usage

 Nearly all software has bugs and compilers are no exception.
-They should be carefully selected from trusted sources and qualified prior to use.
-Perhaps less obvious, though, is the use of compiler switches.
+Any compiler used should be carefully selected from trusted sources and qualified prior to use.
+Less obvious, though, is the use of compiler switches.
 Different switch settings can result in differences in generated code.
 A careful selection of settings can improve the predictability of code, for example, a setting that causes the flagging of any usage of an implementation-defined behaviour.

 5.4 Top avoidance mechanisms

 Each vulnerability listed in clauses 6 and 7 provides a set of ways that the vulnerability can be avoided or mitigated.
 Many of the mitigations and avoidance mechanisms are common.
-This subclause provides the most effective and the most common mitigations, together with references to which vulnerabilities they apply.
+This subclause provides the most effective and the most common mitigations, together with references to the vulnerabilities for which they apply.
 The references are hyperlinked to provide the reader with easy access to those vulnerabilities for rationale and further exploration.

 The expectation is that users of this document will develop and use a coding standard based on this document that is tailored to their risk environment.